 Just before I turned 60, I decided to walk at the Catskills’ Ashokan Reservoir every day for a year and write about whatever I noticed.
 This place of mercurial beauty is practically in my back yard, and I walked there in every season, in all kinds of weather, at all times of day.
 Sometimes I walked with companions, most often alone.
 I went back there again and again, and I found something new every time.

 I started out on the 2.5 mile public-access walkway over the dam, but curiosity led me off-road.
 I picked up a fishing license and started exploring the lesser-known paths and coves along the reservoir’s 44 miles of shoreline.
 I studied its seasonal changes, its resident eagles (and great blue herons, white-tailed deer, black bears, and equally colorful humans).
-I learned about how, in the early years of the 20th century, more than a thousand people were uprooted from their ancestral homes to slake New York City’s insatiable thirst.
+I learned about how, in the early years of the 20th century, more than two thousand people were uprooted from their ancestral homes to slake New York City’s insatiable thirst.
 I got obsessed.

 Click on thumbnails to see enlarged.